 Part V: Plumbing, Heating, and Wiring

 - Water Supply, Management, and Recycling Squeezing More Use out of Less Water

 - Practical Plumbing: Important Tips I Could Have Used

 - Heating Systems: For Backup Heat & Hot Water

-- Revival of the Masonry Stove: An Old, but Efficient Heating System
+- Revival of the Masonry Fireplace: An Old, but Efficient Heating System

 - Electricity: Wiring the Alternative Home